 ❓Traditional Romanian Polenta - Mamaliga FAQs

-Mamaliga pairs perfectly with stews, stuffed grape leaves (sarmale), Romanian stuffed peppers, chicken stew, pork ribs cabbage casserole, or quick lemon chicken.
+Mamaliga pairs perfectly with stews, stuffed grape leaves (sarmale), Romanian stuffed peppers, juicy chicken in tomato cream sauce, pork ribs, cabbage casserole, or quick lemon chicken.
 Serve with sour cream, crumbled cheese, cottage cheese, or a fried egg for a simple and hearty meal.

 Yes, but the texture and cooking time will differ.
 Follow the package instructions.